duckISO/gooseISO/README.md

 This is temporary pretty much, until duckISO is finished and there's an easy to use utility.

 ### Credits
-- [AtlasOS](https://github.com/Atlas-OS/Atlas) - Basically just a fork of Atlas with my own stuff.
+- [AtlasOS](https://github.com/Atlas-OS/Atlas) - gooseISO basically just a fork of Atlas with my own stuff.